fdrobiazg/query-me/README.md

 ./run.sh
 ```

-> :warning: **If you are using mobile browser**: Please note that the container is set to run on the host network therefore it should only be used for development/testing purpose.
+> :warning: **Keep in mind**: Please note that the container is set to run on the host network therefore it should only be used for development/testing purpose.
 The solution is also limitted to Linux OS and might not be working properly on Docker for macOS/Windows.

 #### Health check
 ```console